makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

   * usually confined to a monolingual setting – one in which the subjects have
     * evaluate the relative difference in processing complexity of various formulations that convey effectively the same information
-* We study the mutual intelligibility of Slavic languages and in contrast to
+* We study the mutual intelligibility of Slavic languages
-  * not clear to what extent and in what form such psycholinguistic results translate in case of receptive multilingualism.
+  * not clear to what extent and in what form such psycholinguistic results translate in case of receptive multilingualism
   * a qualitative empirical study into the role of sentential context during reading intercomprehension between selected Slavic languages.
 We\
     hypothesize that both\